Sylvia M. Chan-Olmsted, Ph.D.

 Publications and Conference Papers

-Guo, M., & Chan-Olmsted (accepted).
-Predictors of social television viewing: How perceived program, media, and audience characteristics affect social engagement with television programming, Journal of Broadcasting & Electronic Media.
+Guo, M., & Chan-Olmsted (2015).
+Predictors of social television viewing: How perceived program, media, and audience characteristics affect social engagement with television programming, Journal of Broadcasting & Electronic Media, 59(2), 240-258.

-Jang, W., Ko, Y., & Chan-Olmsted, S. (accepted).
-Spectator-based sport team reputation: Scale development and validation, International Journal of Sport Marketing and Sponsorship.
+Jang, W., Ko, Y., & Chan-Olmsted, S. (2015).
+Spectator-based sport team reputation: Scale development and validation, International Journal of Sport Marketing and Sponsorship, 16(3).

 Chan-Olmsted, S.M., & Shay, R. (upcoming).
 Media branding 3.0.
 In Siegert, G., Förster, K., Chan-Olmsted, S., & Ots, M. (est. 2015).
 Handbook of Media Branding.
 Berlin, Germany: Springer.

 Chan-Olmsted, S.M., & Shay, R. (2014).
 The Emerging Mobile Media Market: Exploring the Potential of Tablets for Media Content Consumption.
 Palabra Clave, 17(4).

 Jung, J., Kim, Y., & Chan-Olmsted, S. (2014).
 Measuring usage concentration of smartphone applications: Selective repertoire in a marketplace of choices.
 Mobile Media & Communication, 2(3), 352-368.

 Chan-Olmsted, S.M., Cho, M., & Lee, S. (2013).
 User perceptions of social media: A comparative study of perceived characteristics and user profiles by social media, Online Journal of Communication and Media Technologies, 3(4), 149-178.